- Print

 Timestamp

-By signing your PDF with a timestamp provided by a trusted source, you can make sure that the PDF will still show a valid signature after your certificate expires.
-If you choose not to timestamp your PDF, the recipient will receive a warning that the certificate used to sign the PDF has expired.
+By signing your PDF with a timestamp provided by a trusted source, you can ensure that the PDF will still display a valid signature after your certificate expires.
+If you choose not to timestamp your PDF, the recipient will see a warning that the certificate used to sign the PDF has expired.